supernlogn/fsDeviceEmulator/readme.md

 ### About
 This is an emulator of a storage device.
 It can be used to analyze how an implemented file system works.
+An example of how to handle FATfs is included.
 Also the installation is kept as simple as possible.

 ### Dependencies & Platforms